 But while this would certainly be a desirable trait, the hypoallergenic label is misleading.

 All dogs – in fact, all animals – shed dead skin cells and the vast majority of the hair or feathers they possess (although specialized hairs like whiskers may be retained).
 This is a biological imperative – as skin and hair cells wear out and begin to break down, they are jettisoned to make room for new ones.

 Snakes, insects, and crustaceans are famous for doing this in dramatic fashion at discrete times, but mammals (including you) shed in tiny amounts, more-or-less continuously.

 However, this does not mean that all dogs shed in similar quantities; some dogs are heavier shedders than others are.

 Related: Do Labs Shed?
 How Much and When?

 So, while all dogs shed hair and produce proteins that can trigger allergies, there are a few breeds that are better suited for allergy sufferers and those who want to keep their homes relatively free of dog fur than others are.

-Do you own a big dog that doesn't shed much?
+Do you own a large hypoallergenic dog that is low shedding?
 What about the opposite?
 Have you ever owned a dog that buried you under a pile of shed fur?
 We’d love to hear about your experiences, including the things you did to help keep your dog’s shed hair to a minimum.